premiare/node-shopping-cart/README.md

-# Brayden Barter - Fontis Project
+# Shopping Cart - built with node.js using readline

 To run the interactive node.js application, run:
 ` npm start `